Alexis Clairaut

-Alexis Claude Clairaut (/klɛəˈroʊ/; /fr/; 13 May 1713 – 17 May 1765) was a French mathematician, astronomer, and geophysicist.
+Alexis Claude Clairaut (/klɛəˈroʊ/; /fr/; 13 May 1713 – 17 May 1765) was a French mathematician, astronomer, and physicist.
 He was a prominent Newtonian whose work helped to establish the validity of the principles and results that Sir Isaac Newton had outlined in the Principia of 1687.
-Clairaut was one of the key figures in the expedition to Lapland that helped to confirm Newton's theory for the figure of the Earth.
-In that context, Clairaut worked out a mathematical result now known as "Clairaut's theorem".
+Clairaut was one of the key figures in the expedition to the Lapland that helped to confirm Newton's deduction of the figure of the Earth.
+In that context, Clairaut deduced what is now known as Clairaut's theorem.
 He also tackled the gravitational three-body problem, being the first to obtain a satisfactory result for the apsidal precession of the Moon's orbit.
-In mathematics he is also credited with Clairaut's equation and Clairaut's relation.
+In mathematics he is also credited with Clairaut's theorem on mixed partial derivatives, Clairaut's equation, and Clairaut's relation in differential geometry.

 Biography

 Childhood and early life

 Clairaut was born in Paris, France, to Jean-Baptiste and Catherine Petit Clairaut.
 The couple had 20 children, however only a few of them survived childbirth.
 His father taught mathematics.
-Alexis was a prodigy – at the age of ten he began studying calculus.
+Alexis was a child prodigy.
+He mastered Euclidean geometry and algebra by nine.
+At ten he studied conic sections and the calculus using Analyse des Infiniment Petits (1696) by Guillaume de l'Hôpital.
 At the age of twelve he wrote a memoir on four geometrical curves and under his father's tutelage he made such rapid progress in the subject that in his thirteenth year he read before the Académie française an account of the properties of four curves which he had discovered.
 When only sixteen he finished a treatise on Tortuous Curves, Recherches sur les courbes a double courbure, which, on its publication in 1731, procured his admission into the Royal Academy of Sciences, although he was below the legal age as he was only eighteen.
 He gave a path-breaking formulae called the distance formulae which helps to find out the distance between any 2 points on the cartesian or XY plane.

 Personal life and death

-Clairaut was unmarried, and known for leading an active social life.
+Clairaut never married and was known for leading an active social life.
 His growing popularity in society hindered his scientific work: "He was focused," says Bossut, "with dining and with evenings, coupled with a lively taste for women, and seeking to make his pleasures into his day to day work, he lost rest, health, and finally life at the age of fifty-two."
 Though he led a fulfilling social life, he was very prominent in the advancement of learning in young mathematicians.

 He was elected a Fellow of the Royal Society of London on 27 October 1737.

 Clairaut died in Paris in 1765.
+The Clairaut crater on the Moon was named after him in 1935.